 Products and services used

-© Copyright IBM Corporation 2010 IBM Systems and Technology Group Route 100 Somers, New York 10589 U.S.A.
-Produced in the United States of America December 2010 All Rights Reserved IBM, the IBM logo, ibm.com, AIX, iDataPlex, Power, PowerVM, System Storage and System x are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both.
+© Copyright IBM Corporation 2010 IBM Corporation 1 New Orchard Rd.
+Armonk, NY 10504 U.S.A.
+Produced in the United States of America.
+June 2010.
+All Rights Reserved.
+IBM, the IBM logo and ibm.com are trademarks of International Business Machines Corporation in the United States, other countries, or both.
 If these and other IBM trademarked terms are marked on their first occurrence in this information with a trademark symbol (® or ™), these symbols indicate U.S. registered or common law trademarks owned by IBM at the time this information was published.
 Such trademarks may also be registered or common law trademarks in other countries.
-A current list of IBM trademarks is available on the Web at “Copyright and trademark information” at www.ibm.com/legal/copytrade.shtml Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.
-Other company, product and service names may be trademarks or service marks of others.
-IBM and KFKI System Integration, Ltd. are separate companies and each is responsible for its own products.
-Neither IBM nor KFKI System Integration, Ltd. makes any warranties, express or implied, concerning the other’s products.
-References in this publication to IBM products, programs or services do not imply that IBM intends to make these available in all countries in which IBM operates.
-Offerings are subject to change, extension or withdrawal without notice.
-All client examples cited represent how some clients have used IBM products and the results they may have achieved.
-THE INFORMATION IN THIS DOCUMENT IS PROVIDED “AS-IS” WITHOUT ANY WARRANTY, EITHER EXPRESSED OR IMPLIED.
+A current list of IBM trademarks is available on the Web at “Copyright and trademark information” at www.ibm.com/legal/copytrade.shtml Other company, product or service names may be trademarks or service marks of others.
+This case study illustrates how one IBM customer uses IBM products.
+There is no guarantee of comparable results.
+References in this publication to IBM products or services do not imply that IBM intends to make them available in all countries in which IBM operates.
+Please Recycle